 Lazard Ltd has not declared or paid any cash dividends on our common equity since our inception.
-Subject to compliance with applicable law, we currently intend to declare quarterly dividends on all outstanding shares of our common stock and expect our initial quarterly dividend to be approximately \$ per share, payable in respect of the quarter of 2005.
-We expect that the initial dividend will be prorated for the portion of that quarter following the closing of the equity public offering.
+Subject to compliance with applicable law, Lazard Ltd currently intends to declare quarterly dividends on all outstanding shares of Lazard Ltd common stock and expects its initial quarterly dividend to be approximately \$0.09 per share, payable in respect of the second quarter of 2005 (to be prorated for the portion of that quarter following the closing of the equity public offering).
 The Class B common stock will not be entitled to dividend rights.

-The declaration of this and any other dividends and, if declared, the amount of any such dividend, will be subject to the actual future earnings, cash flow and capital requirements of our company, the amount of distributions to us from Lazard Group and the discretion of our board of directors.
-Our board of directors will take into account:
+The declaration of this and any other dividends and, if declared, the amount of any such dividend, will be subject to the actual future earnings, cash flow and capital requirements of Lazard Ltd company, the amount of distributions to Lazard Ltd from Lazard Group and the discretion of our board of directors.
+Lazard Ltd's board of directors will take into account:

-- \u00e4 general economic and business conditions, \u00e4 \u00e - Ÿ the financial results of our company and Lazard Group, - Y capital requirements of our company and our subsidiaries (including Lazard Group), - Ÿ contractual, legal, tax and regulatory restrictions and implications on the payment of dividends by us to our stockholders or by our subsidiaries (including Lazard Group) to us, and - Ÿ such other factors as our board of directors may deem relevant.
+- Ÿ general economic and business conditions, - Ÿ the financial results of our company and Lazard Group, - Ÿ capital requirements of Lazard Ltd company and its subsidiaries (including Lazard Group), - Y contractual, legal, tax and regulatory restrictions and implications on the payment of dividends by Lazard Ltd to its stockholders or by Lazard Ltd's subsidiaries (including Lazard Group) to Lazard Ltd, and - Ÿ such other factors as Lazard Ltd's board of directors may deem relevant.

-We are a holding company and have no direct operations.
-As a result, we will depend upon distributions from Lazard Group to pay any dividends.
-We expect to cause Lazard Group to pay distributions to us in order to fund any such dividends, subject to applicable law and the other considerations discussed above.
-In addition, as managing directors and other members of LAZ-MD Holdings convert their interests into shares of our common stock, they also will have a proportionate interest in the excess cash held by us to the extent that we retain excess cash balances or acquire additional assets with excess cash balances.
+Lazard Ltd is a holding company and have no direct operations.
+As a result, Lazard Ltd will depend upon distributions from Lazard Group to pay any dividends.
+Lazard Ltd expects to cause Lazard Group to pay distributions to Lazard Ltd in order to fund any such dividends, subject to applicable law and the other considerations discussed above.
+In addition, as managing directors and other members of LAZ-MD Holdings convert their interests into shares of Lazard Ltd common stock, they also will have a proportionate interest in the excess cash held by Lazard Ltd to the extent that Lazard Ltd retains excess cash balances or acquires additional assets with excess cash balances.
 For a discussion of Lazard Group's intended distribution policy, see "The Separation and Recapitalization Transactions and the Lazard Organizational Structure."
 Further, except under specific circumstances, the declaration and payment of dividends will be prohibited if certain contract adjustment payments in respect of the equity security units are deferred.
 See "Description of the Equity Security Units-Option to Defer Contract Adjustment Payments."

-Additionally, we are subject to Bermuda legal constraints that may affect our ability to pay dividends on our common stock and make other payments.
-Under the Companies Act, we may declare or pay a dividend out of distributable reserves only if we have reasonable grounds for believing that we are, or would after the payment be, able to pay our liabilities as they become due and if the realizable value of our assets would thereby not be less than the aggregate of our liabilities and issued share capital and share premium accounts.
+Additionally, Lazard Ltd is subject to Bermuda legal constraints that may affect its ability to pay dividends on Lazard Ltd common stock and make other payments.
+Under the Companies Act, Lazard Ltd may declare or pay a dividend out of distributable reserves only if Lazard Ltd has reasonable grounds for believing that it is, or would after the payment be, able to pay its liabilities as they become due and if the realizable value of its assets would thereby not be less than the aggregate of its liabilities and issued share capital and share premium accounts.